jingyiyanlol/Coursera-Cloud-Computing-Foundations/Week-3/scaffold/README.md

-# Git Clone and Create Scaffold for the Project in Cloud9
+# Git Clone and Create Scaffold for the Project in CLoud9/ Azure Cloud Shell/ GCP

 ## Git Clone
 * In the bash terminal in Cloud9, type `ssh-keygen -t rsa`.
 Click ENTER when prompted to provide the filepath and passphrase if there isn't a need to specify them.